 Industry rejects the Forced Swim Test

-In Dec 2018, after talks with PETA pharmaceutical Giant AbbVie committed to not funding or conducting forced swim tests.
-Johnson and Johnson (March 2019), DSM Nutritional Products (May 2019), NutriFusion LLC, Astraea Therapeutics and Roche Pharma (July 2019), AstraZeneca and Novo Nordisk A/S (August 2019), Sage Therapeutics (October 2019) and Pfizer (November 2019) have also committed not to use or fund this test in the future.
-Now, three of the top ten pharmaceutical companies worldwide (in terms of revenue) have committed to no longer use the Forced Swim Test!
+In December 2018, after talks with PETA, pharmaceutical giant AbbVie committed to not funding or conducting Forced Swim Tests.
+Pharmaceutical companies Johnson & Johnson (March 2019), DSM Nutritional Products (May 2019), NutriFusion LLC, Astraea Therapeutics and Roche Pharma (July 2019), AstraZeneca and Novo Nordisk A/S (August 2019) Sage Therapeutics (October 2019) and Pfizer (November 2019) have also committed to not use or fund this test in the future.

 NZAVS and SAFE have joined forces to ask the NZ Government to not only ban the Forced Swim Test in NZ but also to conduct a full review and evaluation on the validity of animal tests used for psychological tests in NZ.
 To help the many people suffering from addiction and depression, researchers should be looking at human-relevant studies, not torturing and nearly drowning mice and rats.